twse/random-stuff/README.md

 ﻿# Index
 * **FontCreator Data Files and Registry Keys.md**: Contains the data files, fun facts, registry keys and RC data (including unused content) for the pay shareware font editor *FontCreator*.
 * **names.csv**: Names for inclusion in the [Mozilla credits list](https://www.mozilla.org/credits/).
 We know there are many Mozillians, past and present, who may have Mozilla Bugzilla profiles.
 This includes legacy contributors who have not created their account or updated their email address on Mozilla Bugzilla.
 It does not include the Mozilla Bugzilla email addresses.
+The list is sorted by Unicode codepoint.
 * **SitePal Forum Drug Words.htm**: Shows a list of medicine brand names excluding song artists used to spam the old SitePal forum. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).

 ## Index of fonts